-Fee Simple vs. Delaware Statutory Trusts
+Comparing 1031 Replacement Property: Fee Simple vs. Delaware Statutory Trusts

-Our discussion begins with the opportunities unique to Fee Simple property.
-Fee Simple property means outright ownership of property; property owned either directly as an individual or through a legal entity such as an LLC or Partnership.
-Chances are that this is how most readers own their current properties and there is merit behind this approach.
+One of the most common styles of investment property ownership is Fee Simple.
+In case you’re unfamiliar with that term, a Fee Simple property means outright ownership of a single property; an investment property that is either owned by an individual or through a legal entity, such as an LLC or Partnership.
+Chances are that Fee Simple is how most investment property owners own their current properties.

-Delaware Statutory Trusts (DSTs) present their own set of opportunities that may be attractive to investors considering an exchange.
-The first opportunity lies in the ability to access many of the nation’s top property management firms.
-The size and experience of these managers enables them to drive market rents, the means to “accelerate” revenue offsetting depreciation through cost segmentation, and professional bookkeeping on behalf of their investors.
+Delaware Statutory Trusts (DSTs) present their own set of opportunities that may be attractive to investors considering an Exchange.
+One opportunity lies in the ability to access many of the nation’s top property management firms.
+The size and experience of these managers enable them to drive market rent, the means to “accelerate” revenue offsetting depreciation through cost segmentation, and professional bookkeeping on behalf of their investors.

 The information herein has been prepared for educational purposes only and does not constitute an offer to purchase or sell securitized real estate investments.
 Such offers are only made through the sponsors Private Placement Memorandum (PPM) which is solely available to accredited investors and accredited entities.
 DST 1031 properties are only available to accredited investors (generally described as having a net worth of over $1 million dollars exclusive of primary residence) and accredited entities only.
 If you are unsure if you are an accredited investor and/or an accredited entity please verify with your CPA and Attorney.
 There are risks associated with investing in real estate and Delaware Statutory Trust (DST) properties including, but not limited to, loss of entire investment principal, declining market values, tenant vacancies and illiquidity.
 Potential cash flows/returns/appreciation are not guaranteed and could be lower than anticipated.
 Diversification does not guarantee profits or guarantee protection against losses.
 Because investors situations and objectives vary this information is not intended to indicate suitability for any particular investor.
 This material is not to be interpreted as tax or legal advice.
 Please speak with your own tax and legal advisors for advice/guidance regarding your particular situation.
 Securities offered through Aurora Securities, Inc. (ASI), Member: FINRA/SIPC.
 Advisory services offered through Secure Asset Management, LLC (SAM), a Registered Investment Advisor.
 ASI and SAM are affiliated companies.
 Real Estate Transition Solutions (RETS) is independent of ASI and SAM.